fabric8io/fabric8/app/core/doc/BUILDING.md

 We love [contributions](http://hawt.io/contributing/index.html)!
 You may also want to know [how to hack on the hawtio code](http://hawt.io/developers/index.html)

-Before you can begin, you'll need to install the [hawtio](http://hawt.io/) dependencies first.
+[hawtio](http://hawt.io/) can now be built **without** having to install node.js or anything first thanks to the [typescript-maven-plugin](https://github.com/hawtio/typescript-maven-plugin).
+However [hawtio](http://hawt.io/) will build faster if typescript is installed, so when possible it's recommended to install it.

-## Installing npm, TypeScript, Grunt
+## Installing npm and TypeScript for faster builds

 To install all of the required dependencies you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/).
 If you're on OS X we recommend just installing [npm](https://npmjs.org/) directly rather than via things like homebrew to get the latest npm crack.